AGPoole/WikiLeaks-Game/README.md

 ![](/Images/Organisation-and-System-UML.png)

-As shown in the above UML diagram, both the systems and organisations inherit from abstract base classes, which include an *OnNextTurn* function that dictates what to when updated.
+As shown in the above UML diagram, both the systems and organisations inherit from abstract base classes, which include an _OnNextTurn_ function that dictates what to do when updated.
 The organisation stores a list of systems which it calls _OnNextTurn_ on to update within its own _OnNextTurn_.

 ![](/Images/Organisation-UML.png)